dharmafly/noodle/README.md

 How do I add a new icon for the coding language my project's about?
 -------------------------------------------------

-If the language exists as an icon, please see the [documentation on the gh-pages branch] (https://github.com/dharmafly/dharmafly-docs/#changing-the-language-icon).
-If not, you can [create a new icon to be available to all projects using dharmafly-docs] (https://github.com/dharmafly/dharmafly-docs/wiki/Adding-a-new-language-icon-to-the-sidebar)
+If the language exists as an icon, please see the [documentation on the gh-pages branch] (https://github.com/dharmafly/satya/#changing-the-language-icon).
+If not, you can [create a new icon to be available to all projects using satya] (https://github.com/dharmafly/satya/wiki/Adding-a-new-language-icon-to-the-sidebar)